pegjs/pegjs/README.md

     var parser = PEG.buildParser("start = ('a' / 'b')+");

-The method will return generated parser object or throw an exception if the grammar is invalid.
+The method will return generated parser object or its source code as a string (depending on the value of the `output` option — see below).
+It will throw an exception if the grammar is invalid.
 The exception will contain `message` property with more details about the error.

-To get parser’s source code, call the `toSource` method on the parser.

 You can tweak the generated parser by passing a second parameter with an options object to `PEG.buildParser`.
 The following options are supported: